 Find your tribe.
 It’s everywhere in the outdoors community.
 Women standing, arms raised, backs to the camera with some epic mountain background.
 The message?
 Play with your gal pals in the outdoors.
 Be free!
 But for the majority of us, those images evoke a feeling of loneliness.
-I felt truly isolate.
+I felt truly isolated.
 There were no infinite number of gal pals I could call to go get into some outdoor adventure with.
 For the longest time I wondered: Where is my tribe?

 However, I’m not one to sit on my laurels and watch the world go by.
 So I pulled up my big girl pants and did something about it.
 I started reaching out to find my adventure pals in any and every way imaginable.
 It wasn’t long before I virtually bumped into Mo Palepale, the magic behind Adventure Some Women a women’s outdoors community.
 She’s the kind of gal who ends a business email with “capture your unicorn this weekend” and for that I’m thankful I know her!